elrick97/portfolio/posts/DiscordBotTutorial.md

 ---
-title: "Writing a Discord Bot Part 1: The Bot"
+title: "Python Discord Bot Tutorial Part 1"
-date: "2021-12-29"
+date: "2022-02-04"
 type: "blog"
 ---

-# Writing a Discord Bot Part 1: The Bot
+# Python Discord Bot Tutorial

 ## Introduction

 This will be a two-part beginner's tutorial on how to set up, code, and deploy your first discord bot to your audience.
 By the end of this first part, you will have the fundamentals on how to make the bot respond to commands given by the user and have it live on your Discord server.
-In part 2 we are going to dive a little deeper into more advanced features delivering beautifully-formatted responses and adding a small API to add value to your bot.
+In part 2, we are going to dive a little deeper into more advanced features delivering beautifully-formatted responses and adding a small API to add value to your bot.

 ## Tech stack and Prerequisites